Hurricane Lee (2023): Canada

 Northumberland Ferries Limited canceled ferry crossings between Nova Scotia and Prince Edward Island on Saturday.
 Maritime Electric stationed utility crews throughout the province to respond to any potential power outages.
 Flights were also cancelled to and from Charlottetown Airport.

 Elsewhere

 A tropical cyclone alert was in effect for the Leeward Islands and the British Virgin Islands on September 7–8.
 Additionally, a 5day high surf warning was issued for the British Virgin Islands on September 8.

 On September 7, the United States federal government deployed food, water, and rapid response teams to Puerto Rico and the United States Virgin Islands.
-A high surf warning was also issued for both territories.